 For the climate finance tracking programme, Daniela is providing contributions to CPI’s flagship publication The Global Landscape of Climate Finance, as well as the International Development Finance Club (IDFC) Green Finance Mapping series.
 In addition, she was the lead author of the CPI report Examining the Climate Finance Gap for Small-Scale Agriculture, which provides a framework for tracking and first of its kind insights into the level of climate finance flowing towards small-scale agriculture in developing countries.

-Prior to joining CPI, Daniela managed International Development Enterprises’(iDE UK) portfolio of major grants, focusing on market-based approaches to increase climate resilience of smallholder farmers in Africa and Asia.
-In her previous roles with two consulting companies, she managed large DfID and European Commission international development projects.
+Daniela previously worked with International Development Enterprises (iDE UK) on projects focusing on market-based approaches to increase climate resilience of smallholder farmers in Africa and Asia.
+In her prior roles with consulting companies, she managed large international development projects.

 She holds a MSc in Environmental Economics from the University of London as well as Master’s degree in Political Science from the University of Bucharest.